girlscript/winter-of-contributing/Web_Development/FrontEnd/Text Manipulation/TextManipulation.md

 ```

-### Word-spacing, letter-spacing and white-spacing
+### Word-spacing, letter-spacing and white-spacing properties

 With the help of both properties `word-spacing` and `letter-spacing` you can set spacing between letters and words. `white-space` property used to give white spacing (line break) inside the element.
 It specify two things how white-space is collapsed and line  wraping or non wraping.